-Coyote Starrk wanted so desperately to be be able to exist among other hollows without killing them with his presence alone that he wished he could be weak just to be able to have friends.
-Aizen recruits him on the grounds that Starrk will be surrounded by hollows that are strong enough to withstand his presence.
+Coyote Starrk wanted so desperately to be be able to exist among other hollows without killing them with his presence alone that he created Lilynette out of part of himself simply to have someone to talk to.
+Aizen recruited him with the promise that the other Espada would be strong enough to withstand his presence.

-Ichigo ends up believing that the loneliness that came from not being normal was the driving force behind Aizen's actions; if he couldn't be normal, he'd settle for a Worthy Opponent instead.
+Ichigo ends up believing that the loneliness that came from not being normal was the driving force behind Aizen's actions: if he couldn't be normal, he'd settle for creating a Worthy Opponent instead.

 The Fullbringers are motived by the desire to be normal humans.
 In the end, it's revealed only Jackie genuinely wanted this and the others had been lying about it.
 Like Ichigo, Jackie gets her wish to be normal and regrets the loss of her powers.

 A variant of this occurs in Hayate the Combat Butler.
 After finding out Hayate wants a normal girl and normal life, Nagi finds Ayumu Nishizawa, essentially the most normal person in the cast.
 (The narrator pointed this out.) and follows her all day, learning how to be "normal".
 In the end, she realizes that normal is "an extremely scaled down version of what I normally do."